carlst99/DbgCensus/README.md

 # DbgCensus

-DbgCensus is a low-level c# wrapper for [Daybreak Game's Census API](https://census.daybreakgames.com).
+DbgCensus is a low-level c# wrapper for [Daybreak Game Company's Census API](https://census.daybreakgames.com).
 It was built with PlanetSide 2's endpoints in mind, but should work across all namespaces.

 ***

-- Full support for building queries and interacting with the REST API.
-    - Fluent query building API.
+- Fluent query building API with full coverage of the Census query interface.
 - Fully asynchronous.
 - Highly extendable - core components can be extended, replaced and used individually.
 - Built around the `Microsoft.Extensions` framework.